Meet the Therapist

 “The same consciousness that created the problem cannot create the solution.”

-Therapy is a courageous and brave journey for clients.
-So, I strive always to be of service, to be culturally-sensitive, to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.
+Therapy is a courageous and brave journey for all clients.
+Putting clients at ease as quickly as possible and making them feel comfortable is my goal with each and every client.
+I strive always to be of service, to be culturally sensitive, to practice DEI-awareness (diversity, equity, and inclusion), to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.

 Ready to Make a Change?